BennyEisner/test-results/memory-bank/systemPatterns.md

 - **RESTful API**: The backend exposes a RESTful API for the frontend and CLI to consume.
 - **Component-Based UI**: The frontend is built with React, using a component-based architecture to create a modular and reusable UI.
 The new dashboard design introduces a widget-based system with a `ComponentRegistry` that dynamically renders components based on a layout configuration.
 - **Widget-Based Dashboard**: The dashboard is composed of reusable widgets such as `MetricCard`, `StatusBadge`, and `DataChart`.
 This approach allows for flexible and customizable dashboard layouts.
+- **Global Navigation**: A `BreadcrumbNavbar` has been implemented to provide consistent navigation and context across the application.
+It includes a project dropdown for easy project switching.
 - **Semantic Color Scheme**: The UI now uses a semantic color palette to convey meaning and status.
 Colors are used consistently for errors (red), warnings (amber), success (green), and informational data (blue).
 - **State Management**: The frontend uses React Context for managing global state, such as authentication status and dashboard layouts.

+- **Dashboard Backend Component**: The dashboard backend is a key component responsible for providing data to the frontend for visualization.
+It is designed to be stateless and follows the hexagonal architecture pattern.
+It exposes a set of API endpoints for fetching dashboard data, such as project status, metrics, and chart data.
+The component relies on the `build` and `build_test_case_execution` modules to access the necessary data from the database.
+- **Frontend Dashboard Component**: The frontend dashboard provides a flexible and interactive interface for visualizing project data.
+It uses a widget-based system with a `ComponentRegistry` that dynamically renders components based on a layout configuration.
+The dashboard's state is managed through a combination of React component state and the `useDashboardLayouts` hook.
+- **Dynamic Chart Data**: The system now supports dynamic chart data, allowing users to visualize different data sets in the dashboard.
+The backend has been updated to support different chart types, and the frontend has been updated to handle the dynamic data.
+- **[BROKEN]** **API Contract Mismatch**: A recent change to the backend API has broken the contract with the frontend.
+The `GetChartData` endpoint was modified to accept `project_id` as a query parameter instead of a path parameter, causing all chart data requests to fail with a 400 Bad Request error.
+This has rendered the dashboard's chart functionality completely non-functional.

 ## Component Relationships and Data Flow
 1. A user or CI/CD pipeline uses the **CLI** to submit a test result file (JUnit or ReadyAPI XML) to the **backend API**.